scionproto-contrib/jpan/README.md

 - `ScionDatagramChannel`: This class works like a `java.nio.channel.DatagramChannel`.
 It implements `Channel` and `ByteChannel`.
 Scattering, gathering, multicast and selectors are currently not supported.
+- `ScionDatagramSocket` works like a normal `DatagramSocket`.
+For performance and security it is recommended to use `ScionDatagramPacket` instead of the normal `DatagramPacket`.
 - `ScionSocketAddress` is an `InetSocketAddress` with the IP of a Scion enabled endhost.
   A `ScionSocketAddress` also has the ISD/AS code of that endhost and a path to the that endhost.
 - `Path` objects contain a route to a destination ("raw path") plus the full